-At The Paley Center for Media, you have the opportunity to access an international collection of nearly 150,000 programs covering almost 100 years of television and radio history, including news, public affairs programs and documentaries, performing arts programs, children's programming, sports, comedy and variety shows, and commercial advertising.
+At The Paley Center for Media, you have the opportunity to access an international collection of over 160,000 programs covering almost 100 years of television and radio history, including news, public affairs programs and documentaries, performing arts programs, children's programming, sports, comedy and variety shows, and commercial advertising.
 Programming from some seventy countries is represented in the collection.

 In our library you choose a program from the collection.
 Then you go to watch or listen to it at a console—individually, or with up to four people at a family console.